-The Association is required to maintain ownership in the Bank in the form of Class B and Class C stock, as presented on the Consolidated Balance Sheet as Investments in Other Farm Credit Institutions.
+The Association is required to maintain ownership in the Bank in the form of Class B and Class C stock, as presented on the Consolidated Balance Sheets as Investments in Other Farm Credit Institutions.
 Accounting for this investment is on the cost plus allocated equities basis.

 - G. Voluntary Advance Conditional Payments: The Association is authorized under the Farm Credit Act to accept advance payments from borrowers.
 To the extent the borrower's access to such advance payments is restricted, the advanced conditional payments are netted against the borrower's related loan balance.
 Amounts in excess of the related loan balance and amounts to which the borrower has unrestricted access are presented as other liabilities in the accompanying Consolidated Balance Sheets.
 Advanced conditional payments are not insured.
-Interest is generally paid by the Association on such accounts. - H. Employee Benefit Plans: The Association participates in District and multi-District sponsored benefit plans.
-These plans include a defined benefit final average pay retirement plan, a defined benefit cash balance retirement plan, a defined benefit other postretirement benefits plan, and a defined contribution 401(k) plan.
+Interest is generally paid by the Association on such - H. Employee Benefit Plans: The Association participates in District and multi-District sponsored benefit plans.
+These plans may include defined benefit final average pay retirement, defined benefit cash balance retirement, defined benefit other postretirement benefits, and defined contribution plans.